 - 9.1.
-Any student wishing to defer their place should contact academicquality@Tavi-Port.nhs.uk - 9.2.
+Any applicant wishing to defer their place at the point of offer can do this in their MyTAP portal by heading to the 'Respond to offer' section.
+If an applicant wishes to defer their offer after they have accepted it, they need to do this in writing and email studentregistry@tavi-port.ac.uk - 9.2.
 Please refer to section 26 (Refunds and Charges) for information on how a deferral may affect your fee liability.